Take control of your stress and protect your heart

 Studies indicate that people who show signs of stress on brain scans were more likely to have a cardiovascular event such as a heart attack.

-Providence provides advice on ways to relieve stress and improve your heart health.
+Luckily, there are easy ways for you to ease stress and protect your heart health.

 How stress affects your heart